Sean Klaiber: Ajax

 On 1 October 2020, Klaiber signed a three-year contract with Ajax, with an optional additional year.
 The move reunited him with his former Utrecht coach Erik ten Hag, as he was set to replace Sergiño Dest at right back, after the latter had joined FC Barcelona some days earlier.

 On 18 October, he made his debut for Ajax as a substitute in the home match against sc Heerenveen.
-His first start for the club came on 24 October in a 0–13 win over VVV Venlo; an Eredivisie record.
+His first start for the club came on 24 October in a 13–0 win over VVV Venlo; an Eredivisie record.
 During the season, Klaiber was set to compete with Noussair Mazraoui for the right back position.
 On 27 October, Klaiber made his debut in the UEFA Champions League as a substitute during the away game against Italian club Atalanta.

 Return to Utrecht

 On 29 August 2022, Klaiber returned to Utrecht and signed a three-year contract.
+He made his return debut for the Domstedelingen on 2 September, replacing Hidde ter Avest in the 63rd minute and providing an assist 14 minutes later to Anastasios Douvikas' goal, helping the team to a 4–3 away victory against Fortuna Sittard.
+On 20 October, he scored his first return goal for the club in a KNVB Cup win against Sportlust '46.
+Three days later, he also scored for Utrecht in the Eredivisie, a deflected shot from distance giving Utrecht the 3–0 lead in an eventual 3–1 victory against Sparta Rotterdam.

+Brøndby

+On 1 September 2023, Danish Superliga club Brøndby signed Klaiber for a reported fee of €1.1 million, on a two-year contract.
+He made his debut for the club a few weeks later on 17 September in a 3–0 league win away against AGF.
+Klaiber scored his first goals on 26 November, contributing to a 3–3 away draw against Lyngby.

+On 1 April 2024, Klaiber scored the winning goal in stoppage time in a 2–1 derby victory against Copenhagen away at Parken.

 International career

 Born in the Netherlands, Klaiber is of Surinamese descent.
 Having played for the youth teams of the Netherlands, on 13 June 2021 it was announced that Klaiber had opted to represent Suriname internationally.
-On June 25 he was called up to represent the team at the 2021 CONCACAF Gold Cup.
+On 25 June he was called up to represent the team at the 2021 CONCACAF Gold Cup.

 On 12 July 2021, Klaiber made his debut in the group stage match against Jamaica.
 The match ended in a 2–0 loss, in Suriname's Gold Cup debut, which saw Klaiber being cautioned in the 25th minute.